The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 How much do Chocolate Yorkies cost?

 You’re likely to find a better deal and a healthier dog from a respectable breeder of standard Yorkshire Terriers who finds themselves with a surprise Chocolate pup from one of their recent litters.
+To learn more, read our guide on Yorkshire Terrier prices.
+Or you can help save a life buy adopting instead.
+Learn more about the difference between adopting vs buying a dog.

 >> Keep reading: Are Yorkies Hypoallergenic?